-For a collaborative board, try twiddla which seems excellent for collaboration – voice as well if you want.
-Twiddla offers some very sophisticated features including the ability to use mathematical formulae and upload files and images.
-Use of the board with all it’s features is free but you cannot save any of your work (possible with a subscription).
-This would be good for working online with a group of students.
+For a collaborative board, try twiddla which can be used for collaboration.
+The free model has a maximum number of participants of 10 and a meeting limit time of 20 minutes.
+Twiddla offers the ability to use mathematical formulae and upload files and images.
+Use of the board with all its features is free but you cannot save any of your work (possible with a subscription).

 Finally – your students may find this amusing – the Writing Repeaterfrom ICT Games – write something and play it back – now this is a lovely tool for little ones learning to write but I’m sure we can think of some uses!

 A consistently popular post on this blog is that on online whiteboards.
 If I want to communicate mathematics online to answer a student query for example I find it quicker to use a graphics tablet and an online whiteboard.